killertux/temoc/example/calculator_2.md

 | 10   | 5     | 2    |
 | 10   | -20   | 0    |

-And we still need to implement exponetial:
+And we still need to implement exponential:

-[//]: # (decisionTable Fixtures.Calculator -- snooze until 2099-12-31 )
+[//]: # (decisionTable SlimServer.Fixtures.Calculator -- snooze until 2099-12-31 )

 | a  | b   | exp? |
 |----|-----|------|